 Which of course means that, if true, Kakutani has Wile e Coyote style blown herself up with her ACME anti-postmodern device because of course Faulkner, heir to 19th and 20th century giants from Dostoevsky and Joyce predates the counterculture of the 60s.
-But more importantly of course is the fact that Faulkner reached back to ancient Greece to say, the past ‘even hardly past and that what you call the now is better summed up by his contemporary Eugene O’Neill who said: there is no such thing as the future, no such thing as the present only the past happening over and over again right now.
+But more importantly of course is the fact that Faulkner reached back to ancient Greece to say, the past aint even hardly past and, the facts and the truth seldom have much to do with each other and that what you call the now is better summed up by his contemporary Eugene O’Neill who said: there is no such thing as the future, no such thing as the present only the past happening over and over again right now.

 Thus, literary critic of the paper of record, Kakutani reveals herself to be a fraud and the very definition of a hack making common cause with the establishment.
 One assumes then that everything from Rites of Spring to Nude Descending a Staircase are next on her hit list.

 And then like a fish returning to spawn, the aristocratic liberal must mention Philip Roth and the more mentioned than actually read, Writing American Fiction.